drupalprojects/memcache/README.txt

 have enough memory allocated to memcache to store everything (including the page cache), otherwise the cache misses will negate the benefit of the cache hits.

-Note that memcache.db.inc supports minimum cache lifetime settings while memcache.inc does not.
-For the difference, see these diagrams:
+Note that memcache.db.inc support a global minimum cache lifetime, whereas memcache.inc tracks the minimum cache lifetime on a per-table basis:

 http://www.lullabot.com/files/memcache-inc.png
 http://www.lullabot.com/files/memcache-db-inc.png